 Only available for purchase via the company’s website.

 I’ve used Acure on and off over the years with mixed results.
 It’s definitely the best non-toxic shampoo and conditioner found in the grocery store.
 I can only use this brand for a short time (one bottle) before my hair needs a break.
 That said, I love Acure’s dry shampoo.
 It’s very similar to my homemade recipe.

 If you want to try something that doesn’t require special ordering, and an option that doesn’t cost $20+, give this brand a chance.
 If it doesn’t work for you, try another option on this list.
+I don’t think Acure is the best, but if you’re looking for a budget-friendly option, it’s a place to start.
 Price: $10 for 12 fluid ounces.

 Multiple shampoos and conditioners based on your hair need: Body Beautiful, Curiously Clarifying, Mega Moisture, etc.

 Very affordable and easy to find in grocery stores, Target, health food stores, and online.

 If there’s one option on this list that is not going to work for everyone, this is the brand.

 This brand doesn’t amaze me like other options on this list (mainly, True Botanicals and BeautyCounter).
 I have traveled with this shampoo and conditioner because this brand makes travel-size bottles.
 It cleans my hair, but it doesn’t do anything that seriously impresses me (allows me to go multiple days without washing my hair, volume, etc.) for the price.
 My main issue is my hair doesn’t feel hydrated after using this brand.
 I also have very thick hair, so maybe I just don’t have the right type of hair for this brand.
 This brand has a cult-like following in the green beauty world.
 Rahua also makes styling products.
 Price: $34 for 9.3 fluid ounces.